 These are just a few of the many scholarship opportunities open to African scholars.
 More detailed information can be found at the Graduate Scholarships website.

-Oxford is currently home to over 50 staff members (academics and researchers) from Sub-Saharan Africa.
+Oxford is currently home to 64 staff members (academics and researchers) from Sub-Saharan Africa.
 They are spread throughout the University’s divisions, departments and schools researching a broad range of subjects ranging from paediatrics in the Medical Sciences division to climate and development at the Smith School.

 Dapo Akande is University Lecturer in Public International Law & Yamani Fellow at St Peter's College.
 He is Co-Director of the Oxford Institute for Ethics, Law and Armed Conflict (ELAC), an interdisciplinary research programme based in the Oxford Martin School that aims to strengthen law, norms and institutions to restrain, regulate and prevent armed conflict.